 Today’s title is Little Red Riding Hood, retold and illustrated by Trina Schart Hyman, a 1984 Caldecott honor book.

-You wouldn’t think there would be anything wrong with this retelling, based on the lovely cover illustration, would you?
-But eagle-eyed readers, not just tipsy types, will have spotted the bottle in Red’s basket, and that meant trouble eight years ago in Culver City, CA. You see, Red’s mother had packed the basket with “a loaf of bread, some sweet butter, and a bottle of wine”.
+You wouldn’t think there would be anything wrong with this retelling.
+But Hyman’s cover included a bottle in Red’s basket, and that meant trouble eight years ago in Culver City, CA. You see, Red’s mother had packed the basket with “a loaf of bread, some sweet butter, and a bottle of wine”.
 Presumably for medicinal purposes only.
 But according to an AP news article, in May 1990,

 First-grade readers of Little Red Riding Hood have more to fear than the Big Bad Wolf, say school officials.
 It’s the wine she has in her basket.

 An award-winning adaptation of the classic Grimm’s fairy tale has been pulled from the youngsters’ recommended supplemental reading list because the heroine has wine in the basket of goodies she brings her ailing grandmother.
 [The basket, as packed by Red’s mama, contains “a loaf of fresh bread, some of this sweet bread, and a bottle of wine”]

 “It gives the younger ones the wrong impression about alcohol.
 If they should refrain, why give them a story saying it’s OK?” said Vera Jashni, assistant superintendent for instruction [with the Culver City Unified School District].

 “I don’t think the basket of wine is a good concept for kindergarten or first grade,” said school board member Robert Knopf.
 He said he would rather have seen “a nice thing like cookies and cakes or a picnic basket with food in it.”